matestack/matestack-ui-bootstrap/docs/api/components/alert.md

 ## `alert(*args, &block)`
 ----

-Returns a bootstrap alert containing text or content specified by a block.
+Returns a bootstrap alert containing text and/or content specified by a block.
 Also the alert is customizable with the following options.

 **Optional options**